neonkore/Nunicode/README.md

 * Very same options as for UTF-16, just replace 16 with 32

-Strings collation and case mapping
+Strings collation and casemapping

-    All collation and case mapping functions options imply -DNU_WITH_UTF8_READER
+    All collation and casemapping functions options imply -DNU_WITH_UTF8_READER

     Collation functions also imply -DNU_WITH_UDB